-The ECE master’s degree is primarily intended for students desiring to substantially advance their knowledge and skill in a field or fields of ECE.
-The relatively small investment in time to get a master’s degree will lead to greater professional opportunities and significantly higher salaries.
+The Master of Science degree in electrical and computer engineering is primarily intended for students desiring to substantially advance their knowledge and skill in a field or fields of electrical and computer engineering.
+The relatively small investment in time to get a master of science degree will lead to greater professional opportunities and significantly higher salaries.

 - Applied Electromagnetics & RF Circuits

 - Control Systems

 - MEMS & Microsystems